 - Do the numbers make sense?
 Don’t overextend your business just because the discount offered is exciting.
 If you’re new to dropshipping, the best strategy is to buy only what you need.
 You don’t want to be left holding surplus stock if what you thought was the next hot product turns out to be a dud.

-Next, let’s look at some special considerations for popular products available to wholesale, along with some things you’ll need to keep your eyes on before placing a large order.
+Next, here are some special considerations for popular products available to wholesale, along with some things you’ll need to keep your eye on before placing a large order.

 Popular wholesale products